manuhalapeth/Knaq-Signal-Analysis/Exploratory_Analysis_Key_Observations.md

 ## 9. Gate B Is Doing All the Work in Stationary Detection — Gate A Is Nearly Redundant

 The two-gate stationary detector: Gate A (|mean_mag − g| < 0.30 m/s²) passes **20,528 bins**.
 Gate B (bin_std < 0.10 m/s²) passes **20,445 bins**.
-The intersection is **20,445 bins** — identical to Gate B alone.
+The intersection is **20,445 bins**, identical to Gate B alone.
 Only **83 bins pass Gate A but fail Gate B**.

 Gate A is contributing almost nothing.
 When the system is truly stationary, the mean magnitude is essentially always within 0.30 m/s² of g.
 The std threshold is the binding discriminator, not the magnitude proximity.
-The physical reason: a system at rest with its motor active is more likely to have a mildly elevated mean magnitude than to have elevated within-bin std — the motor vibration is structured and narrow-band, which raises std measurably before it meaningfully shifts the bin mean.
+The physical reason: a system at rest with its motor active is more likely to have a mildly elevated mean magnitude than to have elevated within-bin std, the motor vibration is structured and narrow-band, which raises std measurably before it meaningfully shifts the bin mean.

 For a production implementation: **a single gate on within-bin std (< 0.10 m/s²) would give identical results** to the two-gate system, at half the compute cost.
 The magnitude gate adds fault tolerance in edge cases (sensor tilting mid-stop, etc.) but doesn't change the output on this dataset.
 This is worth knowing if this algorithm gets ported to a resource-constrained MCU.